Mangrove-Web-Development/humanature/collections/_work/united-negro-college-fund.md

 client: United Negro College Fund
 year:
 description_text: >-
-    We worked on a national effort to improve UNCF’s outcomes and initiatives targeting vulnerable populations, such as first-generation college students and disconnected youth.
-We enriched UNCF’s understanding of key subject areas related to human potential, including how chronic stress and trauma relate to productivity, the psychosocial elements of belongingness, and the science of learning.
+    We led a strategic desgin-team for a national workforce development effort of 60+ private sector partners.
+The team created a framework to improve programmatic design, practice, and evaluation for organizations and funders targeting often excluded populations, such as people earning low wages with an associate’s degree or less and opportunity youth.
 ---